Neuropsychology

 Comprehensive neuropsychological services are available for epilepsy and seizures, and neuropsychology faculty are members of the Comprehensive Epilepsy Program at USF Health, Department of Neurology and Tampa General Hospital (TGH).
 Neuropsychological evaluations assist to predict cognitive and behavioral outcome from neurological surgery to treat medically refractory (intractable) epilepsy, identify cognitive and behavioral (neuropsychological) deficits that can be associated with epilepsy and/or seizures, and also monitor the neuropsychological effects of medical and surgical therapies over time.

-Comprehensive neuropsychological services are available for movement disorders and specifically guided protocols for surgical therapies (DBS) of movement disorders.
+Comprehensive neuropsychological services are available for movement disorders and specifically guided protocols for surgical and intervention therapies (DBS/FUS) of movement disorders.
 Neuropsychology faculty members consult with Neurology and Neurosurgery faculty of the Movement Disorder Program of USF Health, Department of Neurology.
 Neuropsychological evaluations assist to predict cognitive and behavioral outcome from neurological surgery (DBS, surgical ablation) for movement disorders (e.g., Parkinson's disease, Essential Tremor, etc.).
 Neuropsychological evaluations also identify cognitive and behavioral (neuropsychological) deficits that can be associated with movement disorders (e.g., dementia).
 Finally, the neuropsychological effects of medical and surgical therapies can be monitored over time.

 Dementia and Mild Cognitive Impairment (MCI)